nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Guarantees**

-* A task will be edited only if the edited task is still valid.
+* A task will be edited only if the task is still valid after being edited.

 **MSS**